pdfcpu/pdfcpu/content/getting_started/common_flags.md

 ## --quiet, -q
 Disables all output to stdOut.

+## --force
+Overwrite existing output files and write to non-empty output directories where supported.

 ## --offline, -o
 Disable outgoing HTTP traffic.<br>
 For validating links or filling image boxes.<br>